josemichaelrubio/java-angular-azure-notes/p2-requirements.md

 # Minimum Requirements:

-- [ ] a RESTful API should expose CRUD operations, and be consumed by a react application to accomplish your business goals
+- [ ] a RESTful API should expose CRUD operations, and be consumed by an Angular application to accomplish your business goals
 - [ ] code should be well tested
 - [ ] code should be consistently written and adhere to good code quality
 - [ ] backend application should be deployed using continuous deployment